Should I Sell My House? Reasons to Sell (or Wait)

 • What are good reasons to wait to sell your house?

-The coronavirus pandemic brought an unprecedented demand for housing as more people needed houses that would accommodate the shift to working from home as well as kids shifting to the remote-learning model.
-The housing market heated up, also fueled by low interest rates.
+The coronavirus pandemic brought an unprecedented demand for housing as many people became less tethered to the workplace and needed houses that would accommodate the shift to working from home.
+The housing market heated up, and it really hasn’t let up since.

 3 Reasons to Sell Your House

-If, due to the spike in value, you discover that how much equity you have in your home is significantly higher, it could be a great time to cash out and buy something else.
-Or, if you know you want to sell within the next year or two, it might be wise to make a move now since values may slip lower in the near future.
+If you take a look at how much equity you have in your home and find that you are sitting pretty, it could be a great time to cash out and buy something else, especially if you are downsizing.
+Or if you know you will want to sell within the next year or two, it might be wise to make a move now since property values may slip lower in the near future.

 Reason #2: A Few Minor Repairs Could Increase Value

-Even if your home is already worth more than in the past, you can get even more value out of it if you make common home repairs like replacing pipes or a water heater.
+Even if your home is already worth more than in the past, you can get even more value out of it if you make common home repairs like touching up the exterior paint or refreshing the landscaping.
+A fresh coat of paint can make your place all the more appealing if you put it on the market, and is more cost-efficient than doing a major renovation such as updating a kitchen or baths.

 3 Reasons You Should Wait to Sell Your House